 Royal Palace of Madrid, Baroque palace in central Madrid, Spain

-The palace construction started in 1735 after a fire destroyed the previous Alcázar fortress, with architects Filippo Juvarra and Juan Bautista Sachetti leading the project.
+Construction began in 1735 after a fire destroyed the previous Alcázar fortress, led by architects Filippo Juvarra and Juan Bautista Sachetti.
+Completion took several decades and was only finished under Charles III.

 Location: Madrid